 Exclusion Please explain Small distribution and emulsion manufacturing sites across North America Data is not presently available for water use at these sites, and it is expected that withdrawals are not material (each emulsion manufacturing site in Australia currently uses less than 0.5% of IPLs total water withdrawal).
-Offices and administration buildings that are not situated at manufacturing sites across North America Data is not presently available for water use at these sites, and amounts are not expected to be material.
-A small site in Chile Amounts are not material.
+Offices and administration buildings across North America that are distribution related and are not situated at manufacturing sites Data is not presently available for water use at these sites, and amounts are not expected to be material.
+Operations in Chile Data is not presently available for water use at these sites, and amounts are not expected to be material.